 Finding the best Xero integration

 Four manufacturing suites initially made it to the shortlist from a wide selection of Xero apps – third-party software integrated with the accounting module.
 Among them was MRPeasy.

 “We knew we were not operating at a level that would have made us consider SYSPRO or SAP,” Landen affirms.
 “One of the biggest requirements we had was that the system should be easy to use.”

-After going through a lot of trials and testing, Unleashed and MRPeasy remained as the two final contenders.
+Having gone through an array of trials and testing, MRPeasy remained one of two final contenders.
 Finally, after five months of looking into different systems and analyzing them, Exacta Technologies decided to give the green light to the implementation of MRPeasy.